-- 8. Student information that is confidential and exempt shall not be released except when authorized by §1002.221, F.S. - 9.
-District, upon receiving a written request for another school, public or private, within or out of State, shall transfer within three (3) school days the records of the student. - A. The records to be transferred shall include: - 1.
-Category A and B (including disciplinary records with respect to suspension and expulsion) records as defined by Rule 6A-1.0955 F.A.C. - 2.
-Verified reports of serious or recurrent behavior patterns, including threat assessment evaluations and intervention services; and - 3.
-Psychological evaluations, including therapeutic treatment plans and therapy or progress notes created or maintained by School District or charter school staff, as appropriate. - 10.
-Reporting of student database information shall comply with these safeguards. - A. Data reported to the Florida Department of Education shall not disclose a student's name or identity unless required by Florida Statutes; - B. Data shall not be stored in a single file or released in such a manner that a complete student profile can be reported unless specified by Florida Statutes; and - C. Data shall be protected from unauthorized use at all times. - 11.
-Social security numbers may be collected from students - To be used as student identification numbers as allowed by §1008.386, F.S. until the Department of Education has issued a student identification number; - B. To facilitate the processing of student scholarships, college admission and other applications; and - C. For other purposes when consent of the parent or adult student is granted.
+- C. Psychological evaluations, including therapeutic treatment plans and therapy or progress notes created or maintained by School District or charter school staff, as appropriate. - D. Non-threats as described in F.A.C.
+6A-1.0955 must not be transferred with a student's educational record, unless one of the following conditions are met: - The parent of the student who was the subject of a nonthreat finding requests that the record be retained in the student's file; or - b.
+The threat assessment management team has made a determination that the non-threat finding must be retained in order to ensure the continued safety of the school community or to ensure the well-being of the student.
+Such determination and reasoning for maintaining the record must be documented with the non-threat finding.
+When this determination is made, the threat assessment management team must reevaluate the decision on an annual basis to determine if the record is no longer useful.
+The student's age and length of time since the original assessment must be considered in those evaluations. - 19.
+Reporting of student database information shall comply with these safeguards. - A. Data reported to the Florida Department of Education shall not disclose a student's name or identity unless required by Florida Statutes; - B. Data shall not be stored in a single file or released in such a manner that a complete student profile can be reported unless specified by Florida Statutes; and - C. Data shall be protected from unauthorized use at all times. - 20.
+Social security numbers may be collected from students - A. To be used as student identification numbers as allowed by §1008.386, F.S. until the Department of Education has issued a student identification number: - B. To facilitate the processing of student scholarships, college admission and other applications; and